BlackTalae/FRA532_LAB2_Control/README.md

 - The figure illustrate that both controller can tracking the trajectory but the controller inputs (F_roll, F_pitch)  are majority difference.
 - With currently parameters, with the cumulative error and robustness LQR controller  is better than the MPC.

+### Problem
+- Although both controller are robust and precise in normal condition, but when it face with the random disturbance such as constant wind, or other force LQR can handle the force, but the error is slightly increasing.
+On the other hand, very high offset can be seen in MPC especially in X-axis cause of effect of wind.
+These control cannot observe the disturbance of the system, so we need hard fine tuning for $Q,R$ value the robust to disturbance, or we use some disturbance observer for rejected the disturbance.

+- `MPC`

+### Improvement
+**X-Axis error in MPC** Firstly, **we tune the MPC controller in `non-wind Helix` environment**, so we do not see the increasing of error in X,Y axis when robot is hovering.
+We think root of this problem is **`parameter tuning`** that robot is not ssymmetry  and current parameter is not good for disturbance.
+To fixed these problem we should following new pipeline
+1. tuning MPC in hovering state first
+2. then tuning in wind condition to hover
+3. tracking the trajectory in normal condition
+4. tune in wind environment
+5. fine tune to make it more robust

+On the other hand, both controller can add the DOB (Disturbance observer) to estimate the disturbance and can reject the other disturbance to our system